Western International School of Shanghai

 The Western International School of Shanghai (WISS) is a private school located in Qingpu, Shanghai.

 The Western International School of Shanghai opened in 2006 and currently has a total of approximately 400 students.
 Additionally, WISS only teaches International Baccalaureate curriculum.
+Since its founding in 2006, Western International School of Shanghai has become a key player in the international education landscape of Shanghai.

+The school is aligned with PYP, MYP, DP curriculum preparing students for global success.
+Teachers at Western International School of Shanghai actively contribute to shaping an internationally minded, inquiry-based learning environment.

+With mostly local students, the school offers a diverse and inclusive school community.
+This makes it an ideal choice for international teachers looking to gain cross-cultural experience and professional growth in an international setting.